-Today the area is a private museum, you can stay and experience what it must be like to live a bubble village.
-After some initial success the motel fell into decline and was eventually reclaimed by the surrounding vegetation.
+Today the area is a private museum, you can stay and experience what it must be like to live in a bubble village.
+After some initial success, the motel fell into decline and was eventually reclaimed by the surrounding vegetation.
 Until 2003 when it was revamped and decorated in vintage style and finally reopened for guests.
-The motel is often host to vintage enthusiasts and music concerts in the summer.
+The motel is often hosting vintage enthusiasts and music concerts in the summer.

 You can choose from a number of different “bubbles” to stay in, each decorated in an individual way.
 Taking inspiration from the 1950s and 1960s you can stay in the “Pop Art” room or the “Vintage Room” or “50s Room”.
 Dining is available at local restaurants.